winddori2002/Time-aware-and-Feature-similarity-Self-Attention/README.md

 ### Training with default settings

 You can train the model with default setting by running the following code.
+If you want to train the ensemble model, you should have trained both TA and FA before.

 ```C
 python main.py train --att_type [attention type]